open5e/open5e/source/monsters/monsters_a-z/A/aboleth.rst

 **Enslave (3/Day).** The aboleth targets one creature it can see within 30 feet of it.
-The target must succeed on a DC 14 Wisdom saving throw or be magically charmed by the aboleth until the aboleth dies or until it is on a different plane of existence from the target.
-The charmed target is under the aboleth's control and can't take reactions, and the aboleth and the target can communicate telepathically with each other over any distance.
-Whenever the charmed target takes damage, the target can repeat the saving throw.
+The target must succeed on a DC 14 Wisdom saving throw or be magically :ref:`srd:charmed` by the aboleth until the aboleth dies or until it is on a different plane of existence from the target.
+The :ref:`srd:charmed` target is under the aboleth's control and can't take reactions, and the aboleth and the target can communicate telepathically with each other over any distance.
+Whenever the :ref:`srd:charmed` target takes damage, the target can repeat the saving throw.
 On a success, the effect ends.
 No more than once every 24 hours, the target can also repeat the saving throw when it is at least 1 mile away from the aboleth.